Quick Answer

 | Release control always | Run a trust and policy gate before each listing update; check metadata integrity and keep review handling clean and non-manipulative | Confirm Google Play declarations are current, including IARC content rating/target audience and Data Safety; keep written documentation for copyrighted materials, sports logos, or public-figure images |

 Discoverability first.
 Start with one search-intent hypothesis tied to ASO's three pillars (keyword rankings, conversion rate optimization, and discoverability features).
 Package one message spine differently by storefront rules instead of copy-pasting one listing.
 On Apple App Store, the long description is not indexed for keywords, and Apple is cited as saying 65% of downloads follow a keyword search, so prioritize indexed metadata and creatives first.
 On Google Play, treat the long description as part of discoverability, but keep it readable for humans.
-Add current field limits and asset counts only after verification.
+Current field limits and asset counts remain pending official platform verification.

 Conversion second.
 When traffic is stable enough to read, change one conversion element at a time: icon, first screenshot, video, or core copy.
 Confirm your baseline window before publish, and define a rollback trigger before the change goes live.
 If you change title, screenshots, and review prompts together, you lose signal and cannot make a clean decision.